m5lk3n/dotfiles/SETUP.md

-# Setup Fedora 37 Workstation on a Pi 400
+# Setup Fedora 37 Workstation on a Raspberry Pi 400

 ## Overclock